Ernst Henne: World War II

 Having earned his pilot's licence in 1932, Henne was conscripted by the Luftwaffe during World War II, but was declared unfit due to the skull fractures and concussions he had suffered during his racing career.
 After the war, he developed a contract workshop with Mercedes-Benz.
 In 1991 he founded the Ernst-Jakob-Henne Foundation to help innocent victims of misfortune.

-Later lfie and death
+Later life and death

 From 1996 until his death in 2005 at the age of 101, Henne lived in retirement with his wife on the Canary Islands.